Email Accessibility Best Practices

 Fix Your Tables

 Fixing tables is another quick fix that arguably makes the biggest difference to email code.
 Mark Robbins showed us this fantastic tip and it makes a world of difference.
 Simply add the below code to your tables:

-This uses Assistive Rich Internet Applications (ARIA) to tell the screen reader that this is a presentation table, not a data table (which is the intended use of tables in HTML).
+This uses Accessible Rich Internet Applications (ARIA) to tell the screen reader that this is a presentation table, not a data table (which is the intended use of tables in HTML).
 This makes reading email content a lot more intuitive for screen readers.

 Our Campaign Precheck tool will check your tables and make sure they are set to “presentation.”
 It’s worth noting that if you’re using a table for showing data you should leave this off those specific tables, as you still want them to be read as data tables.